azamsharp/azamsharp.github.io/_posts/2022-10-06-practical-mv-pattern-crud.md

 >> A Model may look like View Model but it is not.
 A model is not responsible for formatting data to be presented on the screen.
 Unlike View Model, a separate model does need to be created for each screen.
 For smaller apps, you can use a single model for your entire app.
 If your model is getting larger then it would be a good idea to think about separating it and distributing the responsibilities among different aggregate models.
 You break a model into small models depending on the application domain, which is usually based on the bounded context of the application domain.

+>> If I was following MVVM pattern then I would have ended up with several View Models including OrderListViewModel, OrderViewModel, AddOrderViewModel, OrderDetailViewModel and more.
+We have completely removed the View Models from the picture and the view is directly consuming the models (Order).
+Keep in mind View is the View Model.

 The complete implementation of the model is shown below:

 ```swift